Why Compare Charity Minibus Insurance?

 |---|---|

-| Driver ages | Under-25 drivers could raise your price, or limit who can drive. |
+| Driver ages and experience | Under-25 volunteers could raise your price or limit who can drive. |

-| Licence and D1 category | A missing D1 entitlement or wrong category could mean fewer insurers will quote. |
+| Licence and D1 category | A missing D1 entitlement could mean fewer insurers will quote. |

-| Seats and vehicle size | More seats can mean higher risk, so your insurer may charge more. |
+| Seats and vehicle size | More seats may mean higher risk, so your insurer may charge more. |

 | Mileage and trip types | Long trips and motorway miles could increase your price. |